What is superfast broadband?

 To see your current broadband speed you can perform a speed test here (external link)

 Over 93% of properties in Northumberland can now access superfast broadband using Openreach’s fibre network.
 Openreach provides fibre broadband in two ways: fibre to the cabinet (FTTC) and fibre to the premises (FTTP).

 FTTC uses fibre-optic cables throughout the network right up to the street cabinet.
 It then uses existing copper wires to connect the cabinet to homes and businesses.
 FTTC provides wholesale download speeds up to 80Mbps and upload speeds up to 20Mbps, which are then offered as different service packages by retail Internet Service Providers (ISPs).

 FTTP means fibre-optic cables run from the exchange right to the door of each house or business.
-It provides wholesale download speeds up to 330Mbps and upload speeds up to 30Mbps, again offered as different service packages by ISPs.
+It provides wholesale download speeds up to 1,000Mbps and upload speeds up to 220Mbps, again offered as different service packages by ISPs.
 Click here for more information about FTTP services.